 2. If you wish to add another image, repeat step one; otherwise, select "done".

 From here, just press submit, and your new "Gallery Posting" should appear for users to comment on your image(s).

-When creating a new thread or response, you'll see a "File Manager" link on the "Full Reply" or "New Post" page.
+When creating a new thread or response, you'll see a "Attachment Manager" link on the "Full Reply" or "New Post" page.
 When selecting this option you'll receive a popup which will allow you to attach files to your post.

-2. Click "Browse" to bring up the file browser window; this will allow you to browse your computer for any files or images you wish to upload; please note that you're bound by whatever the "allowed file type" setting is for the board.
+2. Click "Browse" to bring up the file browser window; this will allow you to browse your computer for any files or images you wish to upload; please note that you're bound by whatever the "allowed file type" setting is for the forum.

-3. Click "open" on the file you wish to upload.
+3. Click "Open" on the file you wish to upload.

 Please note that you must enter some text in both the "subject" and "post" fields when responding otherwise you will receive an error; you cannot just respond with an attachment ;).